Simply fantastic watches, love the white variation!

 Any way to check to see if one is on the email list or not?
 I'm about 66% sure that I have registered for email progress updates and for news about ordering (missed the pre-order) but that 34% is bothering me - I'd hate to miss out!
 Is it safe to just cross my fingers and register (possibly again)?
 Cheers, Mike

-Armida, Bulova, BW Raymond, Citizen, Dagaz, Elgin, Eterna, Girard-Perregaux, Hamilton, Illinois, Longines, Marathon, MCW, MKII, Omega, OWC, Precista, Raven, Rolex, Ronin, Seiko, Tudor, Universal
+Armida, Bulova, BW Raymond, Citizen, Dagaz, Elgin, Eterna, Girard-Perregaux, Halios, Hamilton, Illinois, Longines, Marathon, MCW, MKII, Omega, OWC, Precista, Raven, Rolex, Ronin, Seiko, Tudor, Universal

 I was hoping to get this update posted earlier this week but its been a long week and still a very long Friday to work through.